QMUI/LookinServer/README.md

 ## Source Code
 The source code of Lookin in iOS is open-sourced: https://github.com/QMUI/LookinServer/tree/master/SourceCode

 Download and open "Lookin.xcodeproj", you will see two targets named "LookinServer" and "LookinServer-Universal".
-After compiling and running "LookinServer-Universal", the finder will be opened and a file named "LookinServer.framework" will be displayed.
+After compiling and running "LookinServer-Universal", a file named "LookinServer.framework" will be displayed in a Finder window.

-## Contribute
+## Push Request
 Feel free to push requests.
 For example, there're some issues that we don't know how to deal with.
 - Some users got issues below while archiving:
 > error: exportArchive: Failed to verify bitcode in LookinServer.framework/LookinServer: